Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - You can start creating a new snippet, by using the [snippet template](snippet-template.md) to format your snippets.

 ### Writing tests
-- Before writing any tests run `npm run tester` script.
+- Before writing any tests run `npm run packager` script.
 It will update test directory to include new snippets as well as update old ones if needed.
-- **DO NOT MODIFY THE snippetName.js files** under test directory.
+- **DO NOT MODIFY THE _30s.js file** under test directory.
-- We are using [tape](https://github.com/substack/tape) for testing.
+- We are using [Jest](https://jestjs.io/) for testing.
 - Write tests under `snippetName.test.js` file.
 If you have trouble doing so, check out tests of other snippets.
 - Be sure to run `npm run test`.
 It is going to run all tests for all snippets.
 - Make a new pull request **only if all the tests are passing**.

-#### Browser specific tests
-- If your snippet belongs to `browser` category, then you will need to modify the tests to make them work.
+- If your snippet belongs in the `browser` category, some tests might not work exactly as expected.
+Check [Jest's Docs](https://jestjs.io/docs/en/getting-started) for additional information.
-- By default, `Node.js` isn't browser environment.
-That said we have to use an external package to help us simulate the browser for our tests.
-- We use [jsdom](https://www.npmjs.com/package/jsdom) for our browser specific tests.
-You can find their [documentation](https://github.com/jsdom/jsdom) on GitHub as well.

 ### Additional guidelines and conventions regarding snippets

 - When describing snippets, refer to methods, using their full name.
 For example, use `Array.prototype.reduce()`, instead of `reduce()`.
-- If your snippet contains argument with default parameters, explain what happens if they are omitted when calling the function and what the default case is.
+- If your snippet contains arguments with default parameters, explain what happens if they are omitted when calling the function and what the default case is.
 - If your snippet uses recursion, explain the base cases.
 - Always use `const functionName` for function definitions.
 - Use variables only when necessary.
 Prefer `const` when the values are not altered after assignment, otherwise, use `let`.
 Avoid using `var`.
-- Use `camelCase` for function and variable names if they consist of more than one word.
+- Use `camelCase` for function and variable names, if they consist of more than one word.
 - Try to give meaningful names to variables.
 For example use `letter`, instead of `lt`.
 Some exceptions to convention are:
   - `arr` for arrays (usually as the snippet function's argument).
   - `str` for strings.